ModUDuke/experiments/chapter2.md

 --- type:NormalExercise lang:r aspect_ratio:62.5 xp:50 skills:1 key:0fa656dc08
 ## Practice Reading Tables
 Now let's practice reading tables from the Oregon Health Experiment.
-As described in the previous video, the Oregon Health Experiment studies the effect of getting Medicaid coverage on respondent's health.
+As described in the previous video, the Oregon Health Experiment studies the effect of getting Medicaid coverage on respondent's health, so let's look at some mental health results in the data.

-The dataframe "OregonHealthResults" indicates results from the Oregon Health Experiment (in percentages) pertaining to depression.
-With this dataframe, answer the following questions:
+The dataframe "OregonHealthResults" indicates results from the Oregon Health Experiment (in percentages) pertaining to depression, and to get a good sense of how this was affected in the experiment, you decide to review some results and then calculate some new numbers for yourself .

+With this dataframe, you decide to first look at two basic items: the average positive screen value in the control group, and the Average Treatment Effect of Medicaid on positive screen values.
+Once you know those, you decide to calculate the mean value in the treatment group, the 95% confidence interval lower bound, and then decide if any values are not statistically significant.

+These calculations will give you a deeper sense of the impact of health insurance on basic mental health.

 *** =instructions
 - What is the mean value of positive screening in the control group?
 - What is the average treatment effect of medicaid coverage on positive screening?
 - Given the mean value of positive screening in the control group and the average treatment effect of medicaid coverage on positive screening, estimate the mean value of positive screening in the treatment group.
 - What is the the 95% confidence interval lower bound for the treatment effect of medicaid coverage on current use of medication?
 - Which average treatment effect of medicaid coverage on depression was not statistically significant?
+You can write this out as a line of text.

 *** =pre_exercise_code
 ```{r}